Aliases for PIK3CA Gene

 PIK3CA is the most recurrently mutated gene in breast cancer, and has been found to important in a number of cancer types.
 An integral part of the PI3K pathway, PIK3CA has long been described as an oncogene, with two main hotspots for activating mutations, the 542/545 region of the helical domain, and the 1047 region of the kinase domain.
 PIK3CA, and its interaction with the AKT and mTOR pathways, is the subject of an immense amount of research and development, and PI3K inhibition has seen some limited success in recent clinical trials.
 While monotherapies seem to be limited in their potential, there is a recent interest in pursuing PI3K inhibition as part of a combination therapy regiment with inhibition partners including TKI's, MEK inhibitors, PARP inhibitors, and in breast cancer, aromatase inhibitors.

 GeneCards Summary for PIK3CA Gene

 PIK3CA (Phosphatidylinositol-4,5-Bisphosphate 3-Kinase Catalytic Subunit Alpha) is a Protein Coding gene.
-Diseases associated with PIK3CA include Megalencephaly-Capillary Malformation-Polymicrogyria Syndrome, Somatic and Cowden Syndrome 5.
-Among its related pathways are E-cadherin signaling in keratinocytes and Dimerization of procaspase-8.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein serine/threonine kinase activity.
-An important paralog of this gene is PIK3CB.
+Diseases associated with PIK3CA include Congenital Lipomatous Overgrowth, Vascular Malformations, And Epidermal Nevi and Megalencephaly-Capillary Malformation-Polymicrogyria Syndrome.
+Among its related pathways are mTOR Pathway and Focal Adhesion.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein serine/threonine kinase activity.
+An important paralog of this gene is PIK3CD.

 UniProtKB/Swiss-Prot for PIK3CA Gene